hamedasgari20/Python-Django-FastAPI-advanced-topics/README.md

         print(f"Book: {book.title}")
 ```

- In this example, prefetch_related('books') is used to fetch all the related Book objects efficiently for each author.
+ In this example, **prefetch_related('books')** is used to fetch all the related Book objects efficiently for each author.
 It reduces the number of queries by fetching all the related books in a separate query, rather than fetching them individually for each author.

- In this example, prefetch_related('categories') is used to fetch the related Category objects efficiently.
+ In this example, **prefetch_related('categories')** is used to fetch the related Category objects efficiently.
 It reduces the number of queries by fetching all the related categories in a separate query, rather than fetching them individually for each product.
- Using select_related and prefetch_related can significantly improve the performance of your Django queries by reducing the number of database queries.
+ Using **select_related** and **prefetch_related** can significantly improve the performance of your Django queries by reducing the number of database queries.
 It is especially useful when dealing with large datasets or complex relationships between models.

 ### Third-party packages in Django
 There are several third-party packages that can greatly enhance your development experience and provide additional functionality.
 Here is a list of must-have third-party packages that are commonly used in Django projects:
-- Django REST framework: A powerful and flexible toolkit for building Web APIs.
+- **Django REST framework**: A powerful and flexible toolkit for building Web APIs.
-- Django Crispy Forms: Easily manage Django forms' layout using bootstrap styles.
+- **Django Crispy Forms**: Easily manage Django forms' layout using bootstrap styles.
-- Django Debug Toolbar: Provides a set of panels displaying various debug information about the current request/response.
+- **Django Debug Toolbar**: Provides a set of panels displaying various debug information about the current request/response.
-- Django Celery: Distributed task queue system for asynchronous processing.
+- **Django Celery**: Distributed task queue system for asynchronous processing.
-- Django Allauth: User registration, authentication, and account management.
+- **Django allauth**: User registration, authentication, and account management.
-- Django Rest Auth: Provides a set of REST API endpoints for user registration, authentication, and account management.
+- **Django Rest Auth**: Provides a set of REST API endpoints for user registration, authentication, and account management.
-- Django Filter: Simplifies the process of filtering querysets dynamically.
+- **Django Filter**: Simplifies the process of filtering querysets dynamically.
-- Django Rest Framework Swagger: Generates interactive API documentation using the OpenAPI standard.
+- **Django Rest Framework Swagger**: Generates interactive API documentation using the OpenAPI standard.
-- Django Environ: Allows you to define environment variables for your Django project.
+- **Django Environ**: Allows you to define environment variables for your Django project.